 Instrumentation and remote sensing

-The core project „Instrumentation and remote sensing“ is responsible for both (i) the provision of systematic and large-scale measurements and recordings of meteorological and pedological parameters in all exploratories and (ii) the provision of remote sensing based, area wide information on the land cover and land use.
+The core project ‘Instrumentation and remote sensing’ is responsible for both (i) the provision of systematic and large-scale measurements and recordings of meteorological and pedological parameters in all exploratories and (ii) the provision of remote sensing-based, area-wide information, area wide information on the land cover and land use.
 Similar to the existing instrumentation infrastructure, a central archive of remote sensing products will be set up.

 Description of the key activities related to the station network

-Meteorological and pedological parameters are among the main factors of organismic diversity and functionality of ecosystem cycles.
+Meteorological and pedological parameters are among the main factors of organismal diversity and the functionality of ecosystem cycles.
 A systematic and large-scale measurement and recording of these environmental parameters is performed in all exploratories with more than 300 measurement stations.